anice1/powerpedia/README.md

 class DataLoadServiceProvider(Service):

     # name of files in data/raw to upload.
-    # Don't include the full file path.
+    # Do not include the full file path."
     service_list = [
         "orders.csv",
         "reviews.csv",
         "shipment_deliveries.csv",
     ]

+    # path to pick the data for upload
     service_path = "../Data2bot-Assessment/data/raw"

 ```

 ## Running SQL Queries